 Display Type: Supports two types of comparison content: Year-on-year and Chain Ratio.

-NoteThe date fields used in the trend analysis fact table are of day granularity.
+NoteThe date fields are of day granularity.
 Therefore, you can configure the Year-on-year and Chain ratio parameters for data of day, week, month, quarter, and year granularities, and custom periods.
-You can compare data based on your business requirements.
+You can compare data as needed.

 Display Content: Supports Difference Percentage and Difference Value.